aws-samples/aws-alexa-workshop-smarthome-lamp/README.md

+## Alexa Workshop Guide : Smart Home Session

+This section introducts how to create an thing and interact with the thing using AWS Iot Core.

 ##	Step 1 - Creating your first “Thing”, security policies and certificates.
 Let’s get your account setup with a new Thing, certificates and security policies.